Privacy choices

 Instructions

-1. Enter a base color or use Random to test a new sample color.
+1. Enter a base color or use Random color to test a new sample.

-2. Move the Shift slider left for cooler variants or right for warmer variants.
+2. Move the Shift slider left for a cooler hue bias or right for a warmer hue bias.

 How it fits